Hillsboro Symphony Orchestra: History

 For the Hillsboro Orchestra’s second concert, the event was moved to Hillsboro High School’s new auditorium.
 That concert was held in March 2002, and by that time the group had grown to almost 40 people.
 Minde left the group in 2003 and Sharon Northe took over as conductor.
 By 2004, concerts had moved to the auditorium of the new Liberty High School, which included their spring 2004 concert entitled a "Collection of America's Favorite Music" that included works by Aaron Copland.
 The group’s fall convert that year was An Austrian Reverie and featured works by Wolfgang Amadeus Mozart and Ludwig van Beethoven, among others.

-Their winter concert in March 2005 mainly used work by Jean Sibelius, a Finish composer, and featured an owl from the Oregon Zoo for a Harry Potter-themed piece.
+Their winter concert in March 2005 mainly used work by Jean Sibelius, a Finnish composer, and featured an owl from the Oregon Zoo for a Harry Potter-themed piece.
 By December 2006 the group was led by conductor Sharon Northe and totaled 65 musicians.
 That month the orchestra performed Russian Rhapsodies, a concert featuring the works of Russian composers.

 During November and December 2007 the Hillsboro Symphony performed "A Musical Horn of Plenty".
 In December 2007, the orchestra was given a $1,318 grant from the Regional Arts & Culture Council.
 The grant was to allow the group to put on a May 2008 concert with a pirate theme at Liberty High School.
 The group held a concert in March 2008 at Liberty entitled A Glimpse of Leyden Magic arranged by Norman Leyden.
 Down by the Sea and A Salute to the Big Bands were the two titles to HSO's March 2009 concert.
 For the group's March 2010 concert they featured pieces by Ottorino Respighi and Elliot Del Borgo in a show entitled Dawn of Ancient Melodies.
 That show also included a performance by a belly dancer.

 Details

 Hillsboro Symphony Orchestra is an all-volunteer, community-based orchestra.
 The non-profit group performs a total of three concerts each season starting with one in November, one in March and one in May.
 Members of the group range from high school students to doctors to teachers and engineers, among others.
 The orchestra mainly draws members from within Washington County on the west side of the Portland metropolitan area.
-Sharon Northe has been the conductor of the group since 2003, and Tiffany Lai has been President since April 29, 2019.
+Sharon Northe was the conductor of the group from 2003 to 2022 at which point Jeff Hornick took over as conductor.
+Tiffany Lai has been President since April 29, 2019.